JemmyKuria/Vaccine_Project/README.md

 The deployed model and app provide a practical tool for public health professionals to target campaigns and resources effectively.

 ## Next Steps
-- Expand dataset to include other regions for improved generalisability.
+- Expand the dataset to include other regions for improved generalisability.
 - Conduct bias and fairness analysis.
 - Gather user feedback to refine the application.